 cls Ok poke 257,160 Ok █

-The guts of BASIC are now live on the display.
+The guts of BASIC are now shown live on the screen.
 Part of the BASIC interpreter itself can be seen on top.
 The input buffer is next and you can see its contents change while typing.
-Following is the BASIC program.
+Immediately following is the BASIC program.
 Variables are at the bottom.
 The arrays stretch vertically in the unused area in between.
 You can experiment with running or changing a program to see what happens, and you can see the effect of vertical scrolling and the CLS command.

 The four LEDs normally run in a fixed pattern, but you can change that.
 First, memory address 47 controls their speed.
 With the following commands they first run fast, then slow, and then go back to normal.

 poke 47,5 Ok poke 47,120 Ok poke 47,9 Ok █

 Much more interesting is that you can pause the sequence, and then control the lights directly yourself.
 Please note that the following doesn’t work in ROM v1, but there’s a work-around method explained here.